 As a former DUSTOFF pilot, our Founder and CEO Colonel Dave Parramore (US Army, Retired) learned the value of a system that thrives on checklist protocol and a foundation of safety and standardization.
-He put those same disciplines into practice as the CIO for the Army Surgeon General.
+He put those same disciplines into practice as the CTO for the Army Surgeon General.

 Like aviation, we understand the value of standardized processes through efficient and cost effective delivery of value of our insight driven solutions.

 Colonel David J. Parramore (US Army, Ret.) served in the US Army for 26 years before founding Dustoff Technologies in 2016.
 Dave began his career as an aeromedical evacuation aviator, or "DUSTOFF" pilot, and transitioned into other key leadership roles throughout the US military health system.
 Dave led the information technology deployment team of the 44th Medical Command during Operation Iraqi Freedom to deliver the first electronic health record into combat, and led a multi-national committee that prepared a strategic framework for deployment of medical information systems throughout NATO.
 In order to teach tomorrow's leaders, Dave serves as an adjunct professor of Healthcare Business and Medical Informatics at the George Washington University.